tekknolagi/tekknolagi.github.com/_posts/2022-11-05-inline-caches-in-skybison.md

 solved hard problems.

-In order to better illustrate the design choices we made when building Skybison, I will often side-by-side it with CPython, the most popular implementation of Python.
+In order to better illustrate the design choices we made when building Skybison, I will often side-by-side it with a version of CPython, the most popular implementation of Python.
 This is not meant to degrade CPython; CPython is the reference implementation, it is extremely widely used, and it is still being actively developed.
 In fact, later (3.11+) versions of CPython use similar techniques to those shown here.

 ## Optimization decisions